 Prescribed treatment is a category of treatment that has been identified as requiring special consideration before being undertaken.
-The Act currently defines electro- convulsive therapy and some neurosurgery as prescribed treatment.
+The Act currently defines electro-convulsive therapy and neurosurgery for mental illness as prescribed treatment.
 Special consent provisions apply for these procedures.
 Other treatments may be determined to be prescribed treatment by government regulation.

 What is prescribed psychiatric treatment?